cube-js/cube/README.md

   cubejs/cube
 ```

 Then, open http://localhost:4000 in your browser to continue setup.

-You can learn more by following our [Getting started guide](https://cube.dev/docs/getting-started-docker).
+For a step-by-step guide on Docker, [see the docs](https://cube.dev/docs/getting-started-docker).

 ## Resources